Icenium/bond-content/layout-and-navigation-nativescript/lesson-1.md

 Screen size qualifiers allow you to load different XML files based on specific dimensions in dp (density independent pixels).

-- main-page.xml - This is the default file and will be loaded if no other layout files have been specified in the file structure of the project.
+- homeView.xml - This is the default file and will be loaded if no other layout files have been specified in the file structure of the project.

-- main-page.minWH600.xml - This file will be loaded when at least 600 dp are available both for Width and Height.
+- homeView.minWH600.xml - This file will be loaded when at least 600 dp are available both for Width and Height.

-- main-page.minW600.xml - This file will be loaded when at least 600 dp are available for Width.
+- homeView.minW600.xml - This file will be loaded when at least 600 dp are available for Width.
 The Height attribute is not taken into consideration.

-- main-page.minH600.xml - This file will be loaded when at least 600 dp are available for Height.
+- homeView.minH600.xml - This file will be loaded when at least 600 dp are available for Height.
 The Width attribute is not taken into consideration.

 **Platform Qualifiers**

 Platform qualifiers can be used if you want to load platform specific layout.

-- main-page.android.xml - This file will be loaded if the app is running on an Android device.
+- homeView.android.xml - This file will be loaded if the app is running on an Android device.

-- main-page.ios.xml - This file will be loaded if the app is running on an iOS device.
+- homeView.ios.xml - This file will be loaded if the app is running on an iOS device.

-- main-page.windows.xml - This file will be loaded if the app is running on a Windows device.

 **Orientation Qualifiers**

 Orientation qualifiers can be used if you want to load orientation specific layout.

-- main-page.land.xml - This file will be loaded if the orientation of the app is in landscape mode.
+- homeView.land.xml - This file will be loaded if the orientation of the app is in landscape mode.

-- main-page.port.xml - This file will be loaded if the orientation of the app is in portrain mode.
+- homeView.port.xml - This file will be loaded if the orientation of the app is in portrain mode.

 Great job!
 In just a few minutes, you've mastered some of the critical basics to building native apps with NativeScript and the Telerik Platform.
 With these skills in hand, creating the navigation, layout and major views in your next mobile app should be a breeze!